 Fancy something sweet?
 Make a batch of jam at home that can be used for breakfast, lunch and baking.
 Place your chosen fruit (fresh or frozen) into a pan with granulated sugar and simmer over a low heat until all the sugar has dissolved.
 Bring to the boil until the jam is thick.
 Allow to cool and then place in sterilised jars.

 Use any leftover bread – the staler the better – to make crispy croutons for soup or salads.
 Simply cut the bread into chunks and cover in olive oil, salt and pepper.
 Bake until golden.
 Or blitz the bread in a food processor and use to coat salmon, cod or chicken.

-Find our rainbow layer salads in store now.
+Find our nourish pots in store now.

-Get two of your five-a-day from one vibrant lunch with our falafel and chargrilled vegetable salad.
+Get two of your five-a-day from one vibrant lunch with our new falafel and chargrilled vegetable salad.
 Perfect for picnics in the park or lunch al desko, this sunshine salad features chargrilled courgettes and peppers, a tasty tabbouleh – made with bulgur wheat, turmeric couscous, chickpeas, diced cucumber and pomegranate – broad bean, chickpea and coriander falafels, cos and red batavia salad leaves and a sesame tahini and lemon dressing.

 Pick up this salad and many more delicious options in our Foodhalls now.

 Looking for recipe inspiration?
 Try chef Chris Baber’s latest recipes